Aspergillosis: Diagnosis

 On chest X-ray and CT, pulmonary aspergillosis classically manifests as a halo sign, and later, an air crescent sign.

 In hematologic patients with invasive aspergillosis, the galactomannan test can make the diagnosis in a noninvasive way.
+Galactomannan is a component of the fungal wall.
 False-positive Aspergillus galactomannan tests have been found in patients on intravenous treatment with some antibiotics or fluids containing gluconate or citric acid such as some transfusion platelets, parenteral nutrition, or PlasmaLyte.

 On microscopy, Aspergillus species are reliably demonstrated by silver stains, e.g., Gridley stain or Gomori methenamine-silver.
 These give the fungal walls a gray-black colour.
 The hyphae of Aspergillus species range in diameter from 2.5 to 4.5 μm.
 They have septate hyphae, but these are not always apparent, and in such cases they may be mistaken for Zygomycota.
 Aspergillus hyphae tend to have dichotomous branching that is progressive and primarily at acute angles of around 45°.

+In those with suspected pulmonary aspergillosis, bronchoalveolar lavage can be done to collect fluid from the airways of the lungs for analysis.
+This involves exploration of the airway with a bronchoscope, then the introduction of a small amount of fluid into the airway which is then collected for analysis.
+This analysis can include assessment of cells, galactomannan testing, staining and fungal culture as well as polymerase chain reaction (PCR) assessment.
+PCR has an 85% sensitivity and 76% specificity for the diagnosis of aspergillosis, sensitivity is increased when the test is combined with galactomannan testing.

+Allergic bronchopulmonary aspergillosis (ABPA) is diagnosed by establishing an immune sensitization to aspergillosis, which can be done by measuring total eosinophils, total immunoglobulin E (IgE) and aspergillus specific IgE and IgG levels.
+Elevations of these markers, combined with clinical and radiologic findings suggesting infection are used to confirm ABPA.

 Prevention

 Prevention of aspergillosis involves a reduction of mold exposure via environmental infection-control.
 Antifungal prophylaxis can be given to high-risk patients.
 Posaconazole is often given as prophylaxis in severely immunocompromised patients.
+N95 respirators are also effective at reducing mold inhalation.

 Screening

 A systematic review has evaluated the diagnostic accuracy of polymerase chain reaction (PCR) tests in people with defective immune systems from medical treatment such as chemotherapy.
 Evidence suggests PCR tests have moderate diagnostic accuracy when used for screening for invasive aspergillosis in high risk groups.
-CT and MRI are vital to diagnosis, however it is always highly recommended to under go a biopsy of the area to confirm a diagnosis.
+CT and MRI are vital to diagnosis, however it is always highly recommended to undergo a biopsy of the area to confirm a diagnosis.